Brooks Brothers files for bankruptcy, citing pandemic struggles

 "Its formal, old-school approach found favor among mature and more traditional demographics, but it has become increasingly out of step with a new generation of consumers who are looking for a more edgy approach to smart casual," Saunders said.

-Brooks Brothers hopes to emerge from bankruptcy "with a new owner that has appreciation for the Brooks Brothers legacy," CEO Claudio Del Vecchio said in a statement.
+Brooks Brothers is a strong brand that has survived and evolved through fashion trends, world wars and economic cycles, CEO Claudio Del Vecchio cautioned naysayers in a statement.
+The company hopes to emerge from bankruptcy "with a new owner that has appreciation for the Brooks Brothers legacy," Del Vecchio said in the statement.

+Retail expert Saunders said Brooks Brothers' profit prospects are challenged by rents at "expensive city-based stores."
+Bankruptcy could help the company exit those property leases and, if successful, "will streamline the business and get it into a state that is more attractive to a potential buyer."

+Brooks Brothers began temporarily closing its stores in mid-March.
+The company is reopening some of its locations, but also plans to permanently shutter 51 of its 200 U.S. stores.